pa28/GuiPi/README.md

 1. **ImageRepeater** Repeat the display of an image in a larger windows.
 Tied to an `ImageDisplay`.

-1. **ImageRepository** *Proposed* A non-drawing object that will maintian the set of images and allow any `ImageDisplay` or `ImageRepeater` to render the image at a specified location and size.
+1. **ImageRepository** A non-drawing object that will maintain the set of images and allow any `ImageDisplay` or `ImageRepeater` to render the image at a specified location and size.
+The Model-View-Controller pattern with the `ImageRepository` providing the model, and the `ImageDisplay`/`Image Repeater` providing the display and controller.

 # Dependencies